27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 For food, try the panzerotti at Luina Bakery just outside the Duomo.
 The dough is reminiscent of langos and they are filled both sweet and savoury.
 It costs around 3 €.

 The best food can be found in the restaurants where the locals go.
 Away from the main sights, in the backstreets.
+Traditional cuisine can be tasted in the trattorias.

 When to visit Milan?

-Milan transport
+Milan guide

 Practical information about Milan